P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Technical Background

 \paragraph{Time-Aware Shaper (TAS)} The \ac{TAS}, standardized in IEEE Std 802.1Qbv~\cite{qbv}, provides time-based shaping at the egress.
 Each egress port provides eight FIFO queues associated with frame priorities from the VLAN tag~\cite{8021q}.
-These queues are controlled by transmission gates which are controlled by a \ac{GCL}.
+These queues are operated by transmission gates which are controlled by a \ac{GCL}.
 A \ac{GCL} is a periodic sequence of entries, each specifying a time slice and a corresponding gate state.
 In the \ac{TAS}, we call this the \ac{tGCL}.
-Each \ac{tGCL} entry specifies a duration and an eight-bit vector indicating which of the eight transmission gates are open or closed.
+Each \ac{tGCL} entry specifies a time slice and an eight-bit vector indicating which of the eight transmission gates are open or closed.
 Frames in queues with an open transmission gate are transmitted in FIFO order while frames in queues with a closed transmission gate remain buffered.
 After all entries have been processed, the sequence repeats periodically with a cycle length $h$.

 \paragraph{Per-Stream Filtering and Policing (PSFP)} \ac{PSFP}, standardized in IEEE Std 802.1Qci~\cite{qci}, enforces per-stream conformance at the ingress by combining rate policing with time-based policing.
 In this way, \ac{PSFP} ensures adherence to the resource bounds established by admission control.
-While rate policing is a well-known mechanism, time-based policing targets scheduled traffic and is the focus of this work.
-For time-based policing, each stream is associated with a stream gate controlled by a periodic \ac{GCL} which we call the \ac{sGCL}.
-The \ac{sGCL} defines the gate state over time and thereby the admitted transmission windows of the stream.
-Frames arriving outside their admitted window are dropped immediately, i.e., before queuing, preventing them from consuming reserved resources.
+While rate policing is well established for enforcing bandwidth reservations, time-based policing is required for scheduled traffic to prevent out-of-schedule frames from disrupting the configured timing.
+For time-based policing, streams are associated with stream gates that are controlled by periodic \acp{GCL}, which we call \acp{sGCL}.
+Multiple streams may share the same stream gate and \ac{sGCL}.
+The \ac{sGCL} defines the gate state over time and thereby the configured transmission windows of the stream.
+Frames arriving outside their scheduled window are dropped immediately, i.e., before queuing, preventing them from consuming reserved resources.